huaying/instagram-crawler/README.md

 1. Get Instagram posts/profile/hashtag data without using Instagram API. `crawler.py`
 2. Like posts automatically. `liker.py`

+This crawler could fail due to updates on instagram’s website.
+If you encounter any problems, please contact me.

 ## Install
 1. Make sure you have Chrome browser installed.
 2. Download [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) and put it into bin folder: `./inscrawler/bin/chromedriver`